Booth notebook

 Why it fits

-What? by A Tribe Called Quest off The Low End Theory (1991) stays related to Tadd's Delight (From The Album 'Round About Midnight) by Miles Davis off INTEGRAL MILES DAVIS 1951-1956 (2024) through hip hop, but changes the pocket enough to matter.
-Reach for it when the pressure needs to come from the pocket and the cadence rather than from a giant arrangement swing.
+All Systems Go (Edit) by Donna Summer off The Ultimate Collection: To Dance (2016) stays related to Tadd's Delight (From The Album 'Round About Midnight) by Miles Davis off INTEGRAL MILES DAVIS 1951-1956 (2024) through r&b, but changes the pocket enough to matter.
+All Systems Go (Edit) by Donna Summer off The Ultimate Collection: To Dance (2016) earns its place when the turn needs shape, contrast, and enough detail to keep the next move honest.

 Track context